reactjs/react.dev/src/content/reference/react/experimental_taintUniqueValue.md

 import {experimental_taintUniqueValue} from 'react';

 experimental_taintUniqueValue(
-  'Do not pass super secret keys to the client.', process, process.env.SUPER_SECRET_KEY
+  'Do not pass secret keys to the client.', process, process.env.SECRET_KEY
 );
 ```